 Cork spot is a disorder of the tree’s physiology and has nothing to do with a disease.
 The condition causes the fruit to have an unappealing outside appearance and a corky texture on the interior.
 It typically occurs in fruit that are low in calcium.
 In some cases it may also be due to an imbalance among potassium, magnesium, and calcium.

-While the fruit are perfectly edible, they will be difficult to sell.
+While the fruit are technically edible, they will be difficult to sell, they they may have a bitter flavor.
 If you run a small commercial orchard, your customers may fear that your apples are contaminated with mold.

 The first sign that something is amiss will be little green dimples or depressions on the outer portion of the fruit’s flesh.
 This process typically starts in the early summer and can continue as the fruit grows and enlarges.